Your next Zoom presentation is a week away. And your mind is racing.

 14. Talk like a human and avoid too much jargon

-Alright, what does being a human mean in Zoom presentations?
+Alright, what does talking like a human mean in Zoom presentations?

 For a start, avoid talking too much jargon and corporate speak.
-It makes you more relatable, and it also helps you stand out from other presenters.
+It makes you more relatable, keep your audience’s attention longer because your points will be easier to understand, and also helps you stand out from other presenters.